-The first visit of my recent trip to Turkey was the archaeological site of Sagalassos in Pisidia.
+The first visit of my recent trip to Turkey was to the archaeological site of Sagalassos in Pisidia.
 We had the place almost to ourselves, a real treat.
 Few people seem to have heard of Sagalassos, and the site is a bit off the beaten track.
-However, Sagalassos made the headlines in the international press in 2007 and 2008 due to some extraordinary finds, such as the heads of two Roman emperors, Hadrian and Marcus Aurelius.
+Hoagalassos made the headlines in the international press in 2007 and 2008 due to some extraordinary finds, such as the heads of two Roman emperors, Hadrian and Marcus Aurelius.

-The ancient city is located in South-West Turkey, near the present town of Ağlasun (Burdur province), roughly 110 km or two-hour drive north of Antalya (ancient Attalia).
+The ancient city is located in South-West Turkey, near the present town of Ağlasun (Burdur province), roughly 110 km or a two-hour drive north of Antalya (ancient Attalia).
 Sagalassos is dramatically set among the clouds some 1,450-1,750m above sea level in the western part of the Taurus mountain range, making the tour of the site visually breathtaking.
 Under the Roman Empire, Sagalassos became an important urban centre, particularly favoured by Hadrian, who named it the “first city” of Pisidia.

 According to ancient Hittite documents, Sagalassos was established around the 14th century, referring it to the mountain site of Salawassa.
 Its territory was further expanded after the city’s conquest by Alexander the Great in 333 BC.
 At this time, Sagalassos had a population of a few thousand, and like the other cities of Pisidia, the ancient city rapidly became Hellenised.